4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ![](assets/en/ORDA/dataclassProperties.png)

 Keep in mind that these objects describe attributes, but do not give access to data.
 Reading or writing data is done through [entity objects](entities.md#using-entity-attributes).

+#### Atributos calculados

+[Computed attributes](ordaClasses.md#computed-attributes) are declared using a `get <attributeName>` function in the [Entity class definition](ordaClasses.md#entity-class).
+Their value is not stored but evaluated each time they are accessed.
+They do not belong to the underlying database structure, but are built upon it and can be used as any attribute of the data model.

 ### Entity